 The Gell-Mann matrices in the nematic interaction are the real ones, preserving TR symmetry.
 The nematic interactions exclusively consist of spin-mixing operators, $s^x$ and $s^y$ that are TR invariant terms themselves.
 (For details see App.~\ref{app:TR_symm}).
-When the nematic terms are present, $S^z$ ceases to be a good quantum number, and the spin up and down components mix.
-Such spin-mixing term is present in the Kane and Mele model too, in the form of a Rashba spin-orbit coupling, enabled by the breaking the mirror-symmetry $\sigma_h$.
+When the nematic terms are present, the total $S^z_T$ ceases to be a good quantum number, and the spin up and down components mix.

+Such spin-mixing term is present in the Kane and Mele model too, in the form of a Rashba spin-orbit coupling, permitted by the breaking of the mirror-symmetry $\sigma_h$.
 Here, the spin-mixing nematic terms are allowed without breaking $\sigma_h$.
 The TR symmetry does not protect the degeneracy of the spin-up and down triplets at the TR-invariant points in the momentum space, as it would for the Kramers pair electron-spins.
-Therefore, the nematic term hybridizes the spins, ending the fragile $\mathcal{Z}_2$ topology of the bands, discussed in Sec.~\ref{sec:bad_nematic!}.
+Therefore, the nematic term hybridizes the spins, ending the fragile $\mathcal{Z}_2$ topology of the bands, as discussed in Sec.~\ref{sec:bad_nematic!}.

 The nematic interaction is allowed on the dimers too.
-Note that the operators $\lambda_8$ and $\lambda_3$ are diagonal in the orbital space, leaving the sublattices unchanged.
+Note that the operators $\lambda_8$ and $\lambda_3$ are diagonal in the sublattice space.
 The $s^x$ and $s^y$ operators, however mix the spins, placing the intra-dimer nematic interaction $K_\| $ in the diagonal of the block connecting the $+1$ and $-1$ triplets.
 The $N^{\text{Nematic}}_{1,\mathbf{k}}$ matrix of the pairing terms corresponds again to the $-M^{\text{Nematic}}_{1,\mathbf{k}}$ minus the `diagonal' elements

 Lastly, the out-of plane magnetic field appears in the diagonal of the Hamiltonian as